jun-brro/a-eye-public/README.md

 ```

 To set depth anything model, refer to depthanything_v2_test/README.md

 All checkpoints in this repo was downloaded from the referred route in depthanything_v2_test/README.md

+⚠️CAUTION⚠️

+The web server is using **free-limit** Gemini API, which might cause **daily quota exceed** issue.
+If you face such issue, contact kevinkim0325@gmail.com or brulee@yonsei.ac.kr or pljh0906@yonsei.ac.kr